 To put this into perspective, it would be similar to paying a police officer to help you when they respond to a 911 call… or paying the officer as they patrol the neighborhood… or paying the officer when they arrest you.

-While most companies are honest, this arrangement clearly creates a potential conflict of interest where fraudulent certifications and under-the-table payments for signatures and accreditation can be easily obtained and forged.
+While most companies are honest, this arrangement clearly creates a potential conflict of interest.
+Fraudulent certifications and under-the-table payments for signatures and accreditation can be easily obtained and forged.

 (10) Two of the three major organic certifying companies are for-profit.
 Only one organization is non-profit.